ahlnaes/det-group-project/README.md

 ## Introduction

-Tombaugh Regio is an immersive experience that invites users into a space where sound and visuals merge, allowing them to explore and experience original music through a dynamic and interactive elements.
-Our goal
+**Tombaugh Regio** is an immersive virtual‑reality experience where sound and visuals merge into a single interactive environment.
+The project invites users to explore original music through dynamic 3D elements, transforming listening into a spatial and sensory journey.

-[Project XR ] is an educational XR experience that lets you explore in 3D [...] .
-Learn about [...].
+Traditional music experiences are mostly passive and listeners have limited ways to engage with sound beyond hearing it.
+We wanted to challenge that limitation by exploring how music could be experienced rather than simply consumed.

-The problem detected was...
+By combining 3D modelling, Unity development, tangible interactions, music composition, visual design and effects, we created a virtual environment that visually interprets sound in real time.
+Users can move, interact, and respond to the music in a way that feels alive and personal.

-The proposed solution is valuable because...
+Tombaugh Regio demonstrates how VR can expand the boundaries of musical expression.
+It offers artists new ways to present their work, gives audiences a deeper emotional connection to sound, and showcases the potential of immersive media as a creative tool.

 ## Design Process